fastrgv/AdaGate/README.md

 First, note that your screen brightness might need to be reduced to fully appreciate the lighting effects in level 3.

 Second, note that AdaGate is geared toward a fairly capable graphics card.
-If you have graphical glitches during a wormhole passage, and you have an Ada compiler you can fix that.
-So if your graphics card is old and less-capable, you should edit "src/gameutils-setup_textures.adb" to use lightweight shaders.
-Search for "tunshadid" (near the end of the file).
-Uncomment the 3 that indicate "light" or "lightweight".
-Of course you must then recompile.

-Third, note that this game runs fine on an Intel NUC with embedded Intel graphics, so the graphics demands are modest.
+Third, note that this game runs with modest jitter on an Intel NUC with embedded Intel graphics, so the graphics demands are modest.

 Fourth, note that adjustable OpenGL settings should favor performance.